 If you hit an error of "duplicate classes":

 then make sure you have correctly configured the [annotation processor](#) settings.
 Pay attention in particular to the "Production sources directory" and "Test sources directory", that these are set up correctly.

 2.1.5.
-Running Integration Tests
+Faster turnaround times